 We also think it’s important to have the kids play the music that they know.
 While we do play some well-known pieces eventually, we focus on pop-music so the kids enjoy what they are playing.

-We feel alternative music education is incredibly valuable, important and attainable for kids who look at status quo as boring.
+We feel alternative music education is incredibly valuable, important, and attainable for kids who look at the status quo as boring.

 Talk to me about the All-Stars.
 Why is this group so important?

 The All-Stars is our flagship program for kids from high schools in the area.
 The students not only audition to be in the Rhythm Project but also audition for individual shows.
 They team up with The Governor’s School For The Arts for a once a year performance for the community.